George Buddy Król

 Buddy ran out the door, his blond hair towsling in the wind.
 He joined Pete and Marty, who were playing in the backyard near the woods.

-"It looks that way," Marty confirmed.
+"It looks that way," Pete confirmed.

 "If we behave for Paul, George says we can go to a baseball game in New York," Buddy added.

-"Pete chimed in, "Did George say when we might go?"
+Pete chimed in, "Did George say when we might go?"

 We met that afternoon in Manhattan at the office of the commissioner, Bob Matlock.
-Neither Harry nor I had ever met the man.
+Neither Chuck nor I had ever met the man.
 We found ourselves on 34th Street in front of a huge building.

-"Harry, Isn't that -- "
+"Chuck, Isn't that -- "

 "I believe so.
 What's Noah Kirkegaard doing here?"

-The secretary was just leaving the office when she saw us in the outer office.
+The secretary was just leaving the inner office when she saw us in the outer office.
 "Your investigators are here," she said as she leaned back into the office through the doorway.

 "Good.
 Send them in."